Theatre nurse Jan McCarthy vividly remembers the day she arrived in Vung Tau, Vietnam, in May 1968.

 Annie says not all nurses had the disposition for war.

 “We didn’t know what we had gotten ourselves into until we got there.
-We were there to do a job.
-We were nurses, whether you drink it down, dance it down, smoke it down – you do whatever you have to, to do the job.”
+We were nurses, you do whatever you have to, to do the job.”

 Of the 43 Australian army nurses who served in Vietnam, about 31 are still alive, Annie says.